joelparkerhenderson/system-quality-attributes/doc/auditability/index.md

 </span>

+**Define auditability:** <span data-chatgpt-prompt="define auditability (computers and software)">Auditable refers to the capability of tracking and recording events or changes in a computer system or software application that can be audited or reviewed later for compliance, security, or regulatory purposes.
+An auditable system or software keeps a detailed log of all activities, such as login attempts, file access, data modifications, system alerts, and other events that can help identify any irregular or suspicious behavior.
+The audit logs can be stored and analyzed to detect security breaches, fraud, data breaches or any other potential risks to the system or organization.
+Auditing is an important aspect of cybersecurity, compliance, and risk management.</span>

 ## See Also

 * [Wikipedia: Audit](https://wikipedia.org/wiki/Audit): An information technology audit, or information systems audit, is an examination of the management controls within an Information technology (IT) infrastructure.
 The evaluation of obtained evidence determines if the information systems are safeguarding assets, maintaining data integrity, and operating effectively to achieve the organization's goals or objectives.

 * [Dictionary: audit](https://www.dictionary.com/browse/audit): an official examination and verification of accounts and records, especially of financial accounts.
 A report or statement reflecting an audit; a final statement of account.
 An inspection or examination to evaluate or improve appropriateness, safety, efficiency, or the like.

-* [OpenAI: auditability](https:://openai.com): <span data-chatgpt-prompt="define auditability (computers and software)">Auditable refers to the capability of tracking and recording events or changes in a computer system or software application that can be audited or reviewed later for compliance, security, or regulatory purposes.
-An auditable system or software keeps a detailed log of all activities, such as login attempts, file access, data modifications, system alerts, and other events that can help identify any irregular or suspicious behavior.
-The audit logs can be stored and analyzed to detect security breaches, fraud, data breaches or any other potential risks to the system or organization.
-Auditing is an important aspect of cybersecurity, compliance, and risk management.</span>